370 N. York Road

 Dr. Skowron has been a clinical investigator for various contact lens companies and is an active member in both the Illinois and American Optometric Associations, and the Illinois Society for the Prevention of Blindness.

-He currently is serving on the board of directors of the Illinois Optometric Association and served as President of his local chapter, the West Suburban Optometric Society, from 1995 – 2005.
+He is currently President Elect of the Illinois Optometric Association and served as President of his local chapter, the West Suburban Optometric Society, from 1995 – 2005.

 Dr. Skowron was honored in receiving the 2013 Illinois College of Optometry Alumnus of the Year Award.